llogick/extended-zccs/README.md

+## Project Stage: Prototype - *Exploring structure, algorithms, and implementation.
+Everything is subject to change.*

+## Motivation

 The standard Zig parser is no slouch,
 but it’s a full-document parser — reprocessing the entire document from scratch for every edit.